The Kimberley and Pilbara Girl Finals were held on Friday, 5 October in Broome last week.

-- Business Services Officer Vanessa Sadler reflected on the heats event attended the heats and stated, “Our communities have their young women learning with their peers and taking those skills back home, it’s just great!”.
+- Business Services Officer Vanessa Sadler attended the heats and stated, “Our communities have their young women learning with their peers and taking those skills back home, it’s just great!”.

 - Kimberley Manager of Operations, Scott Beckwith attended the Finals and hosted VIP representatives from the ABC, Sheffield Resources and the Kimberley Development Commission.

 - West Kimberley Retail & Community Manager, Jodie Lynch, was tasked with the difficult job of Judging.